Quick Facts

 1.844.773.8320 (U.S. and Canada).

-55 trails, 4 terrain parks, 430 skiable acres, 552 feet vertical drop, 35 kilometers of cross-country and snowshow trails.
+55 trails, 4 terrain parks, 430 skiable acres, 552 feet vertical drop, 35 kilometers of cross-country and snowshoe trails.
 13-foot halfpipe.
-Tubing park and FREE 16 acre ski and snowboard area for beginners.
+Tubing park and FREE 16-acre ski and snowboard area for beginners.
 Ability to transport 17,400 skiers per hour.

 Boyne Mountain – 1 Boyne Mountain Road, Boyne Falls 49713